halohalospecial/atom-elmjutsu/README.md

 ![find-usages](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/find-usages.gif?raw=true)

-### `Elmjutsu: Cancel Find Usages`

-Closes the `Find Usages` panel.

 ### `Elmjutsu: Go To Next Usage`

-When the `Find Usages` panel is shown, this command moves the cursor to the position of the next usage in the list.
+When the `Usages` panel is shown, this command moves the cursor to the position of the next usage in the list.

 ### `Elmjutsu: Go To Previous Usage`

-When the `Find Usages` panel is shown, this command moves the cursor to the position of the previous usage in the list.
+When the `Usages` panel is shown, this command moves the cursor to the position of the previous usage in the list.

 ### `Elmjutsu: Go Back`